davidamichelson/DIV6700/schedule.md

 - McGuckin, John.
 "Chapter 4, The Gospel on the Throne: Christians in the Fourth-Century East".
 In *The Path of Christianity: The First Thousand Years*, 278-342.
 Downers Grove, IL: IVP Academic, 2017.
 (Browse for background only, you do not need to read this chapter in detail).

-### Wednesday, September 27: Geography of Early Christianity
+### Wednesday, September 25: Geography of Early Christianity
 *Secondary Sources*

 - McGuckin, John.
 "Chapter 7, A Church of the Nations: Ancient Global Christianity."
 In *The Path of Christianity: The First Thousand Years*,  479-519.
 Downers Grove, IL: IVP Academic, 2017. *(VLC)* *Just browse this chapter if you need it to elaborate on the lecture, you do not need to read it end to end.* *(VLC)*

-### Thursday, September 28: Discussion
+### Thursday, September 26: Discussion

 *Assignments*

 - Midterm Essay due on brightspace by 12:00 PM (Noon).

 ## Week 7: Desert Christians
-### Monday, October 2: Lecture on Desert Christians
+### Monday, September 30: Lecture on Desert Christians

 *Primary Sources*